Alumni Relations Council

 Did you miss an Alumni Relations Council event?
 Or are you curious about the type of information we provide?
 You can download a PDF of any of the files from our meetings.

 June 2021 – Volunteer Onboarding and Training: The Beginning of Lifelong Engagement

-Join industry experts and fellow U-M staff members for this virtual ARC meeting to learn best practices for managing your volunteers and ways you can use the new Alumni Volunteer platform to easily share your volunteer opportunities with alumni.
+Industry experts and fellow U-M staff members came together for this virtual ARC meeting to learn best practices for managing your volunteers and ways you can use the new Alumni Volunteer platform to easily share your volunteer opportunities with alumni.

-Keynote speaker Tina Gourley, Director of Volunteer Onboarding and Training at Cornell University, will share proven practices in facilitating lifelong alumni engagement from her experiences managing volunteers through a comparable digital solution—CUVolunteer—and running the annual Cornell Alumni Leadership Conference (CALC).
+Keynote speaker Tina Gourley, Director of Volunteer Onboarding and Training at Cornell University, shared proven practices in facilitating lifelong alumni engagement from her experiences managing volunteers through a comparable digital solution—CUVolunteer—and running the annual Cornell Alumni Leadership Conference (CALC).